 Automated Traffic Enforcement Reactivation Recommendation

-- Reactivate ATEs on January 8, 2019 with a warning period (if approved by City Council).
+- Reactivate ATEs on June 1, 2019 with a warning period (30 days - entire month of June).

 - There is no change in the number of cameras or fines.
 (Camera locations)